This article is all about how to design the perfect clear label.

 When used correctly, white ink can really make your design pop - especially on clear labels.
 Take this for a perfect example:

-The white layer in this design utilises the pink colour of the liquid perfectly.
+The white layer in this design utilises the pink color of the liquid perfectly.

 If you are unsure about how best to add this white layer to your design, see our article How do I add white ink to my design for more information.